SEsoNDos/Graduation-Project2-MLSC/README.md

 - Used the **Elbow Method** and **Silhouette Score** to determine the optimal number of clusters.
 - Visualized customer segmentation using **PCA (Principal Component Analysis)** for dimensionality reduction.

+ ### **WCSS (Within-Cluster Sum of Squares) for Optimal Cluster Selection**
+The WCSS was used to determine the optimal number of clusters for the K-Means algorithm.
+The steps followed were:

+Calculate WCSS for different numbers of clusters: We calculated the WCSS for a range of cluster numbers (e.g., from 1 to 10).
+Plot WCSS values: A plot was created showing the WCSS values on the y-axis and the number of clusters on the x-axis.
+Find the "Elbow": The point where the rate of decrease in WCSS slows down significantly indicates the optimal number of clusters.
+This "elbow" point was used to select the best number of clusters for the segmentation.
+The WCSS approach helped us avoid overfitting and underfitting, ensuring a well-balanced clustering solution

 #### **Model Evaluation**
 - **Silhouette Score:** Evaluated cluster cohesion and separation.
 - **Inertia:** Used to determine clustering effectiveness.